 Community Engagement Services

-The Lord’s Place’s Community Engagement Services are a critical component of its strategy to break the cycle of homelessness in Palm Beach County.
-The program conducts regular outreach at prominent parks and other areas frequently visited by the homeless community, on-call deployment to assist those who are in need, and informational outreach to local businesses that may interface with persons experiencing homelessness.
-It also provides community resource referral and coordination to a variety of local partner agencies.
+The Lord’s Place Community Engagement Services are a critical component of its strategy to break the cycle of homelessness in Palm Beach County.
+The program conducts regular outreach at prominent parks and other areas frequently visited by the homeless community, on-call deployment to assist those who are in need and informational outreach to local businesses that may interface with person experiencing homelessness.
+It also provides the community resource referral and coordination to a variety of local partner agencies.